jsallis/jsallis.github.io/_posts/2015-03-08-create-a-docker-swarm-using-docker-machine.markdown

 docker run -d -p 80 --name uhttpd4 fnichol/uhttpd
 {% endhighlight %}

-We can see (based on the container names) that the containers have been distributed throughout the swarm:
+Running `docker ps`, we can see that the containers have been distributed throughout the swarm, as indicated by the container names being prefixed with the name of the swarn node on which they running (ie. `test-swarm-node2/`):

 {% highlight text %}
 CONTAINER ID        IMAGE                   COMMAND                CREATED             STATUS              PORTS                          NAMES